 The Campus Chaplains Association (CCA) is a multi-faith organization whose chaplains help make connections between an intellectual understanding of spirituality and living the reality of faith.
 Chaplains can offer spiritual care in times of grief and perform rites of passage including funerals and memorials.

 Read our document on best practices for creating a Memorial Service (attached).

 The Multi-Faith Centre offers a place where memorials can be created for current U of T students, staff, or faculty that have passed away, similar to a guest book at a funeral (please see below).

 - Bereaved Families of Ontario-Toronto is a volunteer based bereavement support organization that provides programs and services based on a mutual support model to individuals, families, groups and communities throughout the city of Toronto.
 This program is free of charge.

 - Through the Toronto Distress Centre, the Survivor Support Program provides support for adults who have lost someone due to suicide or other forms of violent death.
 This program is free of charge.

 - PAIL Network is a registered Canadian charity committed to making a positive difference to those affected by pregnancy and infant loss.
 This program is free of charge.

 - Wellspring is a network of community-based cancer support centres.
 It offers a specialized bereavement program and some individual support services for those who have lost a loved on to cancer.
 This program is free of charge.

 Counselling (for faculty and staff only)

-The Employee and Family Assistance Program is a confidential information, counselling and referral service.
-The service is provided by Family Services Employee Assistance Programs and their staff of experienced psychologists and social workers.
-All services provided through this program are paid for by U of T. Immediate access to professional counsellors is available by phone at 1-800-668-9920.
+The Employee and Family Assistance Program is a free confidential information, counselling and referral service.
+The service is provided by Homewood Health.
+Immediate access to professional counsellors is available by phone at 1.800.663.1142.
 If face-to-face counselling is needed, an appointment will be scheduled.
-You can also arrange for telephone or web-based counselling.
+You can also arrange for telephone or e-counselling.